 The recommendation is documented in the issue database and reviewed at the meeting.
 The project steering committee must approve the suggested resolution.
 If the resolution is approved, the AirIT Project Manager updates the issue database to reflect the approval and the assignee is notified to begin performing the resolution.
-If the resolution is not approved, the issue will be updated with the reason(s) the resolution was rejected and reassignee.
+If the resolution is not approved, the issue will be updated with the reason(s) the resolution was rejected and reassigned to the assignee.